Charts and graphs are often used to summarize data. They make it easy to see trends and the amount of variation in the information being studied.

-The site has approximately equal numbers of pages for skills (instruction and practice in reading, writing, and listening), grammar, and tests plus games—around 1/8 each.
-Pages for teachers make up a just under 10% of site content, and a variety of other pages make up the last 5%.
+The site has approximately equal numbers of pages for skills, grammar, and tests plus games—around 1/8 each.
+Pages for teachers make up a little under 10% of site content, and a variety of other pages make up the last 5%.

-EnglishHints appears to devote about half its content to explanations and examples and the other half to practice activities including tests and games.
+EnglishHints appears to devote about half its content to explanations and examples.
+The other half is practice activities including tests and games.

 x axis- horizontal; y- vertical.
 Remember to study the title and labels of the x and y axes carefully to be sure you understand what the graph is showing and the size of its effects.

 This chart illustrates the gradual increase in mentions of antidepressant drugs during visits to outpatient departments between 1993 and 2000.

 The y axis shows the number of outpatient visits and the x axis shows the period of time (in this case years) of the study.
 The colored lines represent different age groups.

 For most age groups there is a slight upward trend between 1993 and 2000 in the number of visits with mentions of antidepressant drugs.
 Between 1995 and 1998 there was a steeper increase in drug mentions for people over age 65.